appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 ## Server side pagination

 Tables are often required to display large data sets from [queries](/core-concepts/data-access-and-binding/querying-a-database) and [APIs](/core-concepts/connecting-to-data-sources/authentication), but browsers can't always load all the data present in the database.
+Appsmith supports responses of **5 MB** at a time; larger responses result in [this error](/help-and-support/troubleshooting-guide/query-errors#execution-failed-with-status-5009):

+<Message
+ messageContainerClassName="error"
+messageContent="<QUERY_OR_API_NAME> action returned an error response.
+Response size exceeded the maximum supported size of 5 MB.
+Please use LIMIT to reduce the amount of data fetched."></Message>

-To paginate this data and request smaller chunks of data at a time:
+To paginate the responses and request smaller chunks of data at a time:

 1. Enable the server-side pagination property in the table
 2. Call the API / query via the **onPageChange** event